Theory of intermolecular exchange in coupled spin-1/2 nanographenes: Intermolecular exchange mechanisms

 where $\zeta=1,2$ denotes the ZMs of the building blocks, and $\psi_+$ ($\psi_-$) denotes the LUMO+1 (HOMO-1) orbital.

 In order to derive how these matrix elements promote exchange we break down the many-body Hamiltonian, represented in the MO basis, in two parts:

 where in the last line we have taken into account that $\mathcal{U}_{kqqk^\p}=\mathcal{U}_{qkk^\p q}$, thus eliminating the prefactor of 1/2.
 The ${\cal H}_0$ term includes both the single-particle energy and the interaction terms that commute with the occupation of the MO.
-The second term, ${\cal H}_1$ contains the Coulomb matrix elements that change the occupation of the MOs, giving rise to the excitation of electron-hole pairs in the non-zero modes (see Figure \ref{fig:cdse}).
+The second term, ${\cal H}_1$, contains the Coulomb matrix elements that change the occupation of the MOs, giving rise to the excitation of electron-hole pairs in the non zero modes (see Fig.~\ref{fig:cdse}).
 We now treat ${\cal H}_1$ as the perturbation.

 The eigenstates of the unperturbed Hamiltonian $\mathcal{H}_0$ can be simply written as Slater determinants, $\sket{\Phi_m} =C_{k\sigma}^\dagger C_{k^\p\sigma^\p}^\dagger C_{k^\pp\sigma^\pp}^\dagger C_{k^\pp\sigma^\pp}^\dagger \sket{0}$ with energy $E_m^{(0)}$.